School District of Palm Beach County

 With more than 229 schools and instructional programs serving more than 176,000 students, SDPBC intends on leveraging its size with publishers so that they have more input on the products they purchase.
 SDPBC has already begun to share the rubric with publishers and has met with them to provide additional context on key terms used in the rubric, the importance of the rubric, and their non-negotiables.
 The upcoming adoption cycle will be the first time the district is using this rubric, and they are looking forward to learning from the process.
 SDPBC hopes the rubric will challenge publishers to think more critically about who their products are serving and excluding—a simple act that could impact millions of children worldwide.

-Additionally, the Teaching and Learning Department at SDPBC developed high-quality, culturally relevant courses to meet the needs of their student population.
+Additionally, the Teaching and Learning Department at SDPBC developed high-quality courses to meet the needs of their student population.
 The following courses have been approved by the State and are free and available for use to all Florida schools:

 Under the leadership of Dr. Donald Fennoy II, SDPBC schools continue to see academic gains.
 Data released during the 2018–2019 school year showed that SDPBC schools continued to increase and the graduation rate is at an all-time high of 91.7%.
 The 5-year graduation rate for low-income and minority students has increased significantly, namely Black students (14.5%), Hispanic students (8.6%), English Language Learners (17.8%), and Students with Disabilities (18.5%).
 The SDPBC has the second highest graduation rate of any large urban school district in the State of Florida: 86.9% in 2018–19.

-Connecting To Success: The SDPBC Perspective On Access & Equity During A Global Pandemic
+Connecting To Success: The SDPBC Perspective Access and Opportunity During A Global Pandemic

-With the move to distance learning as a result of the coronavirus in the spring of 2020, SDPBC identified that students lacking Internet access was a major equity challenge.
-As the tenth-largest school district in the country, when parent surveys showed that 38% of students lacked access to devices for schoolwork and 15% lacked consistent Internet access, SDBCPC knew that their strategic focus on the equity of access had taken on a whole new meaning.
+With the move to distance learning as a result of the coronavirus in the spring of 2020, SDPBC identified that students lacking Internet access was a major access and opportunity challenge.
+As the tenth-largest school district in the country, when parent surveys showed that 38% of students lacked access to devices for schoolwork and 15% lacked consistent Internet access, SDBCPC knew that their strategic focus on the access and opportunity of access had taken on a whole new meaning.
 This was especially poignant since SDPBC leaders knew the population lacking access likely included a number of students who already faced challenging circumstances before the pandemic.

 “It was absolutely critical to us that we addressed — both immediately and with an eye to the long-term—the number of our students who lacked devices, and most critically, those without reliable access to affordable internet,” said Superintendent Dr. Donald Fennoy.
 “We have worked so hard as a district to create pathways of access to content that is critical for our students’ success.
 We could not let this pandemic stop our way of work.”